-A clean mailing list leaves you with an interested audience, which means you’re targeting users who will bring you the desirable opens and clicks.
+A clean mailing list leaves you with an interested audience, which means you’re targeting users who bring you opens and clicks.
 Moreover, sending emails to valid and engaged addresses decreases the probability of getting blacklisted or blocked.

 - Better sender reputation

-Email deliverability owes much to sender reputation, which depends on subscribers’ level of engagement, spam trap hits, users’ complaints, and bounces.
+Email deliverability greatly relies on your sender reputation, which depends on subscribers’ level of engagement, spam trap hits, users’ complaints, and bounces.
 Frequent mailing list verification and subsequent cleaning can help you avoid such pitfalls, contributing to your sender reputation.

 - Money saved